A. University Wide Undergraduate Degree Requirements

 C. Catalog Options

 Students entering Gonzaga after June 1, 1981 may select the core and degree requirements from any appropriate catalog which is within six years prior to their graduation.
 Students who entered before June 1, 1981, do not have a time limit regarding the catalog they select.
 An appropriate catalog is one in effect when a student attends with regular status as an undergraduate in a degree program.
-Summer session attendance does not qualify.
+Summer term attendance does not qualify.
 The complete degree requirements of only one catalog must be followed.
 Selections may not be made from more than one catalog.
 Substitutions for discontinued courses are required and must be authorized by the proper University authorities.

 D. Major Area

+A major is a primary focus of study.
 Either at the time of entrance or by the end of their second year, undergraduates should declare the particular field in which they wish to do their major work.
 They are then directed to the proper department for advice in planning a program of study.

 The major normally consists of at least eighteen credits of upper-division course work in the major field and such supporting courses as the department requires.
 The major is listed on the final transcript but not on the diploma with the exception of Engineering, Education, Human Physiology, and Nursing.